 Outside the university I was part of a small but vibrant expat community.
 There were quite a few different nationalities and cultures and I liked learning about them.
 This group provided me with some great friends who I keep in touch with to this day.

-TH: What are your feelings about Finland when you were staying here?
+WW: What are your feelings about Finland when you were staying here?
 Did they change along the way?

 Gareth: Initially, my feelings about Finland were positive.